Christopher Dale Flannery: Mr Rent-a-Kill

 On his release from prison, Flannery became a bouncer at Mickey's Disco, a night club in St Kilda, but was quickly bored by the work and moved into contract killing, hence the moniker "Mr Rent-A-Kill".
 According to police, one of his first jobs was the murder of barrister Roger Anthony Wilson.
 In August 1980, Flannery, Mark Alfred Clarkson and Kevin John Henry "Weary" Williams were arrested and charged with Wilson's murder.
-His body was never found but police alleged that the trio had forced him off the road, abducted him and taken him to Pakenham, where Flannery shot him.
+His body was never found, but police alleged that the trio had forced him off the road, abducted him and taken him to Pakenham, where Flannery shot him.
 Flannery is said to have missed and Wilson, bleeding profusely from a head wound, tried to escape.
 Flannery is then alleged to have gone "mad" and emptied his gun into Wilson's head and back.

 In October 1981, Flannery, Clarkson and Williams were all acquitted.
 As Flannery left the court, detectives from New South Wales Police immediately arrested him for the murder of Sydney brothel owner Raymond Francis "Lizard" Locksley, who had been murdered at Menai on 11 May 1979.
 In 1982, a jury failed to reach a verdict and a retrial was adjourned until 18 April 1984.
 Flannery was subsequently acquitted.

 Flannery's trial had been scheduled for 31 January 1984.
-However, he was provided with a medical certificate by Geoffrey Edelsten certifying that he was unfit for trial in order to avoid Flannery being tried by a particular judge.
-Edelsten was convicted on 27 July 1990 for perverting the course of justice and also for soliciting Flannery to assault a former patient.
+However, he was provided with a medical certificate by Geoffrey Edelsten, certifying that he was unfit for trial in order to avoid Flannery being tried by a particular judge.
+Edelsten was convicted on 27 July 1990 for perverting the course of justice and for soliciting Flannery to assault a former patient.
 Edelsten was jailed for a year.

 After his acquittal, Flannery bought a house in Turrella and brought his wife, Kathleen, and children up from Melbourne.
 Flannery went to work as a bodyguard for Sydney crime figure George Freeman.
 In late 1984, he became embroiled in the Sydney gangland war and sided with Neddy Smith.
 Smith claims that Flannery became paranoid and "was running around shooting at anyone he thought had anything to do with [Barry McCann] or Tom Domican".
-He claims that police attempted to negotiate an end to the gang wars but that Flannery refused to stop the killings.
+He claims that police attempted to negotiate an end to the gang wars, but that Flannery refused to stop the killings.
 At one meeting, according to Smith, Flannery told a high-ranking police officer, "You're not a protected species, you know – you're not a fucking koala!"